apeterson-BFI/AdventOfCode/AdventOfCode/DailySummary.md

 2. Day 2 - 2398 to 2281 : -117
 3. Day 3 - 16477 to 15360 : -1117
 4. Day 4 - 5786 to 5448 : -338
+5. Day 5 - 8019 to 7694 : -325

 So I'm getting a better ranking on the 2nd part of the day, universally, so far.

-For day 3 and day 4, the second part was easy compared to the setup of part 1
+For day 3 and day 4, the second part was easy compared to the setup of part 1.
+For day 5, the second part took quite a while, and I still got a better rank on it.